 As regards SIPC, we have already suffered through one clearing firm (MJKI) failure.
 SIPC just does the best job of anyone on the street for the benefit of the investor.
 We have seen the failure of May Financial locally and experienced the failure of MJKI up close and personal.
 We have to commend Interactive Brokers, IBKR on the NYSE, on their willingness to listen to correspondent complaints and within reason react positively to some of them.

-Lastly, we over regulated by FINRA.
-There has been a real about face in FINRA over the past 4 years and the guy who headed up the changes is moving on.
-We can only pray the new man is up to his standards.
+Lastly, we are regulated by FINRA.
+There has been a real about face in FINRA over the past year and the guy who headed up the changes is still working and seems to be a breathe of fresh air in FINRA.
 My Firm CRD # is 24761 and my personal CRD # is 10044.
 FINRA has striven to be a better regulator for you the public and this website is an example of their endeavors: http://brokercheck.finra.org/.
 It is amazing at what is on that website.
 Out of the national FINRA, we are in District 6.
 My local contact there is Shelly Davis, firstname.lastname@example.org, 972.716.7627.
-She is just exceptional and earned my respect and admiration.
+She is just exceptional and has earned my respect and admiration.

 Our mission critical components are electricity, without which, nothing we have works.
-Time Warner Cable is 2nd most critical, because our voip phone system, operates on the internet cable.
+Spectrum Cable is the 2nd most critical, because our voip phone system, operates on the internet cable.
 Interactive Brokers, our clearing firm, phone-877.422.2757.
 I remain your best bet on all contacts.